This page has been deprecated.

 - Related repositories

-Because NVIDIA Docker only works with Linux containers running under Linux host systems, cloud rendering cannot be performed inside Windows containers.
+Because the NVIDIA Container Toolkit only works with Linux containers running under Linux host systems, cloud rendering cannot be performed inside Windows containers.
 Windows-based cloud rendering must be run inside VMs rather than containers.

 -v/tmp/.X11-unix:/tmp/.X11-unix:rw -e DISPLAY.

-Both X11 support and PulseAudio support require specific configuration of the host system when performing cloud rendering inside Linux VMs without desktop environments installed.
+X11 support requires specific configuration of the host system when performing cloud rendering inside Linux VMs without desktop environments installed.
 See the pages in the Environment Setup category of the documentation for details on performing these configuration steps.

 Base image selection